Product return reduction has a significant result on your brands' profitability. Let's look at 6 tips that you can apply to prevent eCommerce returns.

 Review Rating - Most recent is most important.

 According to PowerReviews, purchase probability peaks when a product's average star rating is 4.2 or higher.

 Reply to customers within 12 hours.
 If the contact response time is slow, the buyers may become frustrated, leading to negative feedback.

 Low Return Rates

 Make sure you analyze your return data and address the products with the highest return rates and volumes.
-High return rates have a negative influence on winning the buy box on marketplaces!
+High return rates negatively influence winning the buy box on marketplaces!

 Keep your return percentage as low as possible.
 The best case is when your Return Rates in the last 90 days are less than 1%.

-Each marketplace assigns a relative weight to each 'Buy Box-criterion' based on how important that criterion is.
+Each marketplace assigns a relative weight to each 'Buy Box-criterion' based on that criterion's importance.
 The order fulfillment variable, together with price and shipping time, is usually the most pressing!

 Overview of Amazon variables

 |Variable / Metric||How important?||Definition||Best way to win||Minimum||The period that metric impacts the Buy Box|